DavidAnderson684/WP-Optimize/readme.txt

 WP-Optimize is a wordpress 2.7++ database cleanup and optimization tool.
 It doesn't require PhpMyAdmin to optimize your database tables.
 It allows you to remove post revisions, comments in the spam queue, un-approved comments within few clicks.

 Additionally you can rename any username to another username too.
+For example: If you want to rename default 'admin' username to 'someothername'; just put 'admin' (without quotes) to the Old username field and the new username to the New username field, then click "PROCESS")

 Now Multi-Lingual.

+**Requirements:**
+*   WordPress 2.7++
+*   PHP 5.1.xx
+*   MySql 5.1.xx
+*   PHP 4.xx and MySql 4.xx not supported

 **Translators are welcome to send their Translated Files to be included.**
 Contact me at http://wwww.ruhanirabin.com/contact/

 **Features:**

 *   Remove the wordpress post revisions
+*   Remove the wordpress auto draft posts [NEW]
 *   Remove all the comments in the spam queue
 *   Remove all the un-approved comments
 *   Rename one username to another username, it's designed to rename default "Admin" user to something else